marco-vrinssen/BentoPlus/README.md

 # Bento Plus

-## Addon for World of Warcraft Retail
+## Addon for World of Warcraft Retail with simple and resource-efficient enhancements to user experience and interface.

 ### Features